bestbit7/portfolio/_posts/2019-06-15-IntrotoPython2.md

 **Cleaning Our Data**

-We want to compare the word choice and usage between the samples, but sentences make our text data fairly messy.
-In order to analyze the different messages fairly, we'll need to remove all the punctuation and uppercase letters from the samples.

 Create a function called prepare_text that takes a single parameter text, makes the text entirely lowercase, removes all the punctuation and returns a list of the words in the text in order.

-For example: "Where did you go, friend?
-We nearly saw each other." would become ['where', 'did', 'you', 'go', 'friend', 'we', 'nearly', 'saw', 'each', 'other'].

     def prepare_text(text):
         text = text.replace(',','')